JohnnyHendrix/Vorlesungen/ACS/acs_summary_short.md

         - **-> Expensiveness** - Regex based on policy description is expensive
         - -> **Performance** - Social graphs can be really large and can be DoS Vulnerable
         - -> **Usability** - most users are unable to use correctly Facebook's privacy selection
-- Combinations of ABAC and ReBAC possible: Node attributes and Edge attributes
+- Combinations of ABAC and ReBAC possible:
+  - Node attributes: *Occupation = Student/Teacher*
+  - Edge attributes: *friends since June, 2013*
 - Algorithms in access control operate on data:
   - RBAC: roles, users, permissions and mappings
   - ABAC: attributes , users, permissions and mappings